Make an Impact

 Darden Executive Fund (DEF)

-The Darden Executive Fund (DEF) is a student-run organization providing Executive MBA students hands-on experience researching, pitching, and directly managing a portfolio of active investments in publicly traded assets.
+The Darden Executive Fund (DEF) is an independent study providing Executive MBA students hands-on experience researching, pitching, and directly managing a portfolio of active investments in publicly traded assets.

 Executive MBA Consulting Club